ianvanharten/coding-book-list/README.md

 - Where Wizards Stay Up Late: The Origins of the Internet by Katie Hafner
 - The Victorian Internet by Tom Standage
 - The Information: A History, A Theory, A Flood by James Gleick
+- The Pattern on the Stone: The Simple Ideas that Make Computers Work by Daniel Hillis
+- Mirror Worlds by David Gelernter

 Links:
 10 Best Computer History Books: https://jackbe.com/a/Cz0Yoe1Zetv9E